Stupid1Fish/Academic-Pages/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm 辉仔(huizai)"
+title: "Hello there, I'm 辉仔(huizai) 👋"
 author_profile: true
 redirect_from:
   - /about/